Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Early on, regular reviews of the implementation of the recommendations of the RCIADIC were conducted in Victoria.
 The 2005 Review found these lacked rigour, with government self-assessments of progress vastly different to the experiences of Aboriginal people.
 These persistent differences continue to drive AJC advocacy for change.

-The production of reports does not necessarily mean they are accessible to Aboriginal communities.
+The production of reports does not necessarily mean they are accessible to our communities.
 The 2005 Review took a different approach with extensive engagement and communication with Aboriginal communities.
-Aboriginal involvement in AJA evaluations means findings are provided back to community members and made publicly available.
+Similarly, Aboriginal involvement in AJA evaluations means findings are provided back to community members involved in them, including the AJC, Aboriginal Justice Forum and Regional Aboriginal Justice Advisory Committees (RAJACs), and made publicly available on the Aboriginal Justice Website.

 c) Governments consult with Aboriginal organisations on the implementation of recommendations